 Here you will find the inspirational stories of some of our alumni, or Old St Beghians (OSBs).

-During the COVID-19 pandemic, we are spotlighting some of our amazing alumni frontline staff who are playing their part in saving lives, keeping us safe and supporting the community during these worrying times.
+During the COVID-19 pandemic, we spotlighted some of our amazing alumni frontline staff who are playing their part in saving lives, keeping us safe and supporting the community during these worrying times.
 We are extremely proud.

 Dr. Craig Melrose (F 83-90)